kiwiyou/boj-user-translation/README.md

 and The file `index` will be updated accordingly.

 You can translate the generated file, push to your repository, and send a pull request.

+## Translation Rules

+- No new sections can be used now.
+- No XSS (or any malicious HTML injection) is allowed.
+- Please keep the shown and unshown.
+- Under constraints above, translate freely.
+- For languages not in my fluent zone, approval for pull requests can be delayed.